ottomao/node-easy-cert/readme.md

 const options = {
   rootDirName: '.certmanager_custom', // default to .certmanager_certs
-  rootDirPath: '/the/full/path/of/the/dir' // if specified, the instance will take this as root dir }
+  rootDirPath: '/the/full/path/of/the/dir', // if specified, the instance will take this as root dir
+  // the default attrs of a generated cert, you can change it here
+  defaultCertAttrs: [
+    { name: 'countryName', value: 'CN' },
+    { name: 'organizationName', value: 'CertManager' },
+    { shortName: 'ST', value: 'SH' },
+    { shortName: 'OU', value: 'CertManager SSL' }
+  ]
+}

+const crtMgr = new CertManager(options);

 crtMgr.generateRootCA();
 ```